stride3d/stride-docs/en/contributors/major-release-workflow.md

-# Major Release Workflow
+# [WIP] Major Release Workflow

 ## Engine

-## Admin
+## Admin Tasks

-1. Update Stride repo README.md
+1. Update the Stride repository [README.md](https://github.com/stride3d/stride/blob/master/README.md)
-   - Update SDK version references
+   - In the "Building from Source - Prerequisites" section, update the .NET SDK version references
-1. Update Discord #welcome channel
+1. Update the Discord #welcome channel
-   - Update SDK version references, if you can't edit, copy the content, delete the message and create a new one
+   - Refresh the SDK version references.
+If you're unable to edit the message directly, copy its content, delete the original message, and then create a new one with the updated information
-1. Go through the steps in [Docs major release workflow](documentation/major-release-workflow.md)
+1. Follow the steps outlined in the [Docs Major Release Workflow](documentation/major-release-workflow.md)
-1. Go through the steps in [Website major release workflow](website/major-release-workflow.md)
+1. Proceed with the steps in the [Website Major Release Workflow](website/major-release-workflow.md)